The swirl of kaleidoscopic neon flashing lights competes with the colourful spectacle of floor-to-ceiling advertisements.

 This may come as a surprise but Tokyo’s history is relatively short compared to other world capitals.

-Do you have any tips for top things to see and do in Tokyo?
+Do you have any tips to add to our Tokyo travel guide?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.

 Additional images: Bigstock/Photodune